aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 As you will use AiiDA to run your calculations, the database that stores all the data and the provenance will quickly grow to be very large.
 To help you find the needle that you might be looking for in this big haystack, we need an efficient search tool.
 AiiDA provides a tool to do exactly this: the ``QueryBuilder``.
-The ``QueryBuilder`` acts as the gatekeeper to your database, to whom you can ask questions about the contents of your database (also referred to as queries), by specifying what are looking for.
+The ``QueryBuilder`` acts as the gatekeeper to your database, to whom you can ask questions about its contents (also referred to as queries), by specifying what are looking for.
-In the final part of the tutorial, we will show an short demo on how to use the ``QueryBuilder`` to make these queries and understand/use the results.
+In this final part of the tutorial, we will show an short demo on how to use the ``QueryBuilder`` to make these queries and understand/use the results.

 First, we'll import a set of previously created data entries that we'll use in this section: